jordane95/ParaSolver/README.md

 # Functions

 * ParaSolver
+* StatSolver
+* Visualization

-## To do list
+## TODO

-* Rewrite numerical_2d.py as a subclass of ParaSolver
+* Plot the geometric surface of the fluid flow
-* Perform experiment in some flow
+* Perform experiment on large amount of data
+* Performance optimization

 ## Reference